hexdocom/lemonai/README.md

 ### Security disclosure

 To protect your privacy, please avoid posting security issues on GitHub.
-Instead, send your questions to [feedback@lemonai.ai](mailto:feedback@lemonai.ai) and we will provide you with a more detailed answer.
+Instead, send your questions to [feedback@lemonai.cc](mailto:feedback@lemonai.cc) and we will provide you with a more detailed answer.

 ### License